-The liability is not discounted for the time value of money.
+The liability is not discounted for the time value of money except for discounting credit relating to Motor XL PPOs.

 1.4.11.
 Provisions for unearned premiums

 Unearned premiums are those proportions of premiums written in a year that relate to periods of risk after the reporting date.
 Written premiums are recognised as earned over the period of the policy on a time apportionment basis having regard, where appropriate, to the incidence of risk.
 The provision for unearned premiums is calculated on a daily pro rata basis where appropriate.
 The proportion attributable to subsequent periods is deferred as a provision for unearned premiums.